Overtime Exemptions for Computer Professionals

 - Administrative personnel: To qualify for administrative exemption, an employee’s primary duty must be performance of non-manual office work that pertains to management policies or the operation of the business.
 Additionally, the worker must earn a salary of at least $23,660 annually or $455 a week.
 The employee’s primary duty must include the exercise of independent judgment in regards to important matters.

 - Executives: To qualify under the executive exemption, executives must have the authority to hire and fire employees or make recommendations in regards to hiring and firing employees.
 Also the executive employee must command the work of two or more employees, and his or her primary duty must be managing an enterprise or subdivision of the company.
 Executive workers must earn a salary of at least $23,660 annually or $455 a week.

 - Professional employees: To be exempt, an employee classified as a professional must have a primary duty requiring advanced knowledge in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction — or must have invention, imagination, originality or talent in a recognized field of artistic or creative endeavor.

 Helping California residents with complex employment issues

-The experienced lawyers at Garcia & Gurney, ALC ALC understand the intricacies of each employment provision under the FLSA.
+The experienced lawyers at Garcia & Gurney, A Law Corporation ALC understand the intricacies of each employment provision under the FLSA.
 For help with a labor and employment issue or other business law matter in and around Alameda and Contra Costa Counties, contact us today by phone at 925-468-0400 or online.